hellstorm-software/Kult-Rising/wikiChangelog.md

     - added dimension-x theme
     - added series s slots to Series 1 and 2 pages

-Fixes<br>
+Fixes
-_- adjusted hyperlinks to default to series S instead of Generic_
+- <i>adjusted hyperlinks to default to series S instead of Generic</i>

 ----------------------------------------------------------
 11.2.25